Sitting for prolonged periods (longer than 30 minutes at a time) and excessively (more than 4 hours per day in the office)

 If you need help preparing the business case for Active Working within your company,

-Contact Us as we be delighted to help.
+Contact Us as we will be delighted to help.
 The vast majority of